wolfy-j/goffli/README.md

 copy            | https://gist.github.com/wolfy-j/8009a8b3be1004d933e105494c64c372
 video2gif       | https://gist.github.com/wolfy-j/d4ece481eb8c9bd8a438967d77603ce7

-> Feel free to share your own snippets.
+> Feel free to share your own snippets you create above for others in the community.

 ### Local snippets
-You can also evaluate local lua script without downloading it from GitHub Gists.
+You can also test your local Lua script without having to download it from GitHub Gists.

 ```
 goffli run snippet.lua [args]
 ```

 # Coding the Snippet
-Coding the snippet is easy, you can utilize set of functions embedded to Lua machine in order to make usage more user friendly.
+Writing the code for the snippet is easy.
+You can utilize a set of functions embedded to a Lua machine in order to make usage more user friendly.

 ### Input functions
 To ask user for the value (automatically populated thought command arguments)